 We will never say that we are the only ones who should perform microtia surgery.
 In fact, we value opinions and there are several excellent surgeons across the country with a high interest in microtia.
 We believe all parents should look at all of the options (cartilage, medpor, prosthetic) before making a decision.
-What separates Dr. Bonilla apart is that he is the only surgeon in the United States that specializes only in children with microtia.
+What separates Dr. Bonilla apart is that he is the world’s only surgeon that specializes EXCLUSIVELY in pediatric microtia.
 We do not perform any other plastic surgery except pediatric ear and microtia surgery.
 With over 3,000 pediatric microtia patients worldwide and over 20 years of experience, pediatric ear surgery is Dr. Bonilla’s passion.

-Over the past 30-40 years, the “gold standard” for ear reconstruction has been cartilage.
-There are many reasons why cartilage is the most used technique in the world: There is no other material in existence that can compare to our own living tissue The ear is made out of cartilage and this is the best material to reproduce a new ear Using the child’s own cartilage, there is much less risk of rejection or infection versus non-tissue options Because the cartilage is from the child, the new ear will grow with the child Cartilage lasts a lifetime The risk of fracture of cartilage is rare compared to other techniques Essentially no worry of exposure or rejection for the rest of the child’s life compared to other techniques
+Over the past 40 years, the “gold standard” for ear reconstruction has been cartilage.
+There are many reasons why cartilage is the most used technique in the world: There is no other material in existence that can compare to our own living tissue.
+The ear is made out of cartilage and this is the best material to reproduce a new ear.
+Using the child’s own cartilage, there is much less risk of rejection or infection versus non-tissue options.
+Because the cartilage is from the child, the new ear will grow with the child.
+Cartilage lasts a lifetime.
+The risk of fracture of cartilage is rare compared to other techniques There is no worry of exposure or rejection for the rest of the child’s life compared to other techniques.

 The surgeries usually begin around 6 years of age (although starting later is OK too).
 There are several reasons for this: There is usually sufficient cartilage to match the normal ear Although the child usually begins to notice a difference around 3 years of age, the first psychological trial usually begins during the first grade The ideal time to begin surgery is the summer before the first grade.
 This way, the children have some understanding of the ear surgery and the vast majority are very excited to get their new ear.
 By the time they start the first grade, the ear is nearly complete.